53v3n3d4/Theme-Treble/SETTINGS.md

     // Option to show panel input textures.
     //
-    // Default is false.
-Turn to true if you want them
+    // Default is true.
+Turn to false if you want to hide
-    // to show.
+    // them.
-    "show_input_panel_textures": false,
+    "show_input_panel_textures": true,

     // Row padding space in sidebar, quick panels and auto
     // complete.